ksmithHWR/FORTmod_public/README.md

  - HELP - a landfill hydrologic model  that simulates water movement into and through a landfill
  - HEC-5Q - a planning model for reservoir systems

 I am confident that there are many other models that fit my definition of legacy models.
 Most of these models were originally developed by state and federal agencies.
-They were used in projects at the time of development and in some cases they found their way into regulations.
+They were used in projects at the time of development, and in some cases they found their way into regulations.
 Even as new models are developed that achieve the same end goals, these legacy models remain relevant.
 Updates to existing projects and planning or permitting often require their use.
 I will also add another reason why the models are still used. **They are good models!** As an industry, we want to have access to these models.

 #### Solutions Requirements
 Any new methods for accessing these models requires a few things.